vegaprotocol/documentation/docs/tutorials/building_a_bot/streaming-data.md

 python -m pip install -r requirements.txt
 ```

-Now create a file called `models.py` in our `bot` folder and paste the following into it:
+Now create a file called `models.py` in the `bot` folder and paste the following into it:

 ```python
 from dataclasses import dataclass